Adore E-Citybike 28" Alu Cityfahrrad CX-380 Mittelmotor 85NM / 15Ah Lime Green

 Select options and limit the number of products

-E-bike type refers to the specific design and intended use of the electric bike, which impacts comfort, performance, and practicality.
-Choosing the right type ensures the bike matches your daily needs, riding environment, and preferred activities, whether commuting, exercising, or transporting goods.
+E-bike type refers to the specific design and intended use of an electric bike, such as commuting, off-road riding, or carrying cargo.
+Choosing the right type ensures your e-bike matches your daily needs, environment, and preferred riding style, making your experience more comfortable and efficient.

 E-Citybike